daygoDao/calculator/README.md

 ### plan of attack
 - [&check;] built the UI skeleton with html with all the appropriate sections and buttons in their place
 - [&check;] create functions for operators add, sub, div, and multi
-  - [&cross;] this will be outputted to the console inititally, then implemented into UI
+  - [&check;] this will be outputted to the console inititally, then implemented into UI
 - [&check;] create a function operate() that takes an operator and 2 numbers and then calls one of the functions(add, sub, div, mult).
 - [&check;] UI of calculator should have
   - a clear button